SmarterApp/RDW_DataGenerator/CONTRIBUTING.md

  - [ ] Errors during outcome generation for ICA's read from tabulator CSV.
  - [x] ICA report is missing claim scores
  - [ ] Target scores for summative assessments.
+ - [ ] Combine cfg.DEMOGRAPHICS_BY_GRADE and population.DEMOGRAPHICS.
+They both represent demographic distribution of
+ students but they have different values.
  - [x] date-taken should be passed into outcome generation, not pulled from assessment.
  - [x] min/max scores are silly (1200/2400, grade independent); should use LOSS/HOSS tables from SB docs.
  - [ ] How are Section/Staff used?
 Can they be removed?
 Consider the session-based generation task.